Documentation

 Deployment modes

-SaaS metadata-only (default), SaaS redacted-text (opt-in), VPC / on-prem, and local-only pilot.
-In zero-egress modes raw transcripts never leave the device and analysis runs against a local or VPC model.
+Local-only pilot.
+Zero-egress: raw transcripts never leave the device; analysis runs against a local model.

 Run it on your own logs in metadata-only mode.